Still downloading templates?

 Sorry, there were no results found for “”

-Here’s the thing most small business owners don’t realize until it’s too late: the tools you bought to save time are actually stealing it.
-Every “quick solution” you added to your stack has a hidden price tag, and it’s not just the subscription fee.
+Here’s the thing: most small businesses don’t realize until it’s too late that the tools you bought to save time are actually stealing it.
+Every “quick solution” you add to your stack comes with a hidden price tag, and it’s not just the subscription fee.

 The real damage shows up when tools don’t share context: scattered information, duplicated work, and a team that spends more time managing software than actually doing their jobs.

-That’s app sprawl in action.
-And it’s costing you way more than money.
+That’s app sprawl for you, and it’s costing you way more than money.
+In this article, we show you how!

-You didn’t set out to create app sprawl.
-You bought solutions, one by one, to fix real problems.
 A project tracker to stay organized.
-A docs tool to collaborate.
+A doc tool to collaborate.
 A chat app to stay connected.
 An invoicing tool, a scheduling tool, a CRM, a design platform.

 Each one made sense at the time.
 But now they’re fighting each other.

-App sprawl happens when your business runs on too many overlapping tools, purchased ad-hoc, with no single owner.
+This is App sprawl, which happens when your business runs on too many overlapping tools, purchased ad hoc, with no single owner.
 Work, information, and decisions get scattered across a dozen different platforms.

 The result?
-Nobody knows which version of a file is current.
-Important decisions get lost in an endless chat scroll.
+Nobody knows which version of a file is the current one.
+Important decisions get lost in an endless scroll of chat threads.
 And your team spends half their day just figuring out where the work lives.

 There’s a significant difference: